MicroStrategy/rest-api-docs/docs/common-workflows/manage-attribute-objects/retrieve-an-attributes-definition.md

 :::

-## Retrieve an Attribute's Definition
+## Retrieve an attribute's definition

 This workflow sample demonstrates how to retrieve the definition of an attribute through the Modeling service.